Best Radon Test Kits for 2026: What Canadian Homeowners Need to Know

 The Pros

-- Low purchase price for a reusable digital monitor
+- Affordable for a Wi-Fi-connected reusable monitor

 The Cons